jozefizso/foundation-xattr/README.md

-# Foundation-XAttr
+# XAttr

-Foundation-XAttr makes working with [Extended Attributes][wiki-xattr] a natural part of Foundation.
+XAttr makes working with [Extended Attributes][wiki-xattr] a natural part of Foundation.
 Both `NSURL` and `NSFileHandle` objects gain the ability to read and write extended attributes using an API that fits right in with Cocoa.
 Add the power of metadata to your app!

 Works with iOS, macOS, watchOS and tvOS.